 Russell Crowe

-Crowe was born in New Zealand, spending ten years of his childhood in Australia and residing there permanently by the age of 21.
-He began acting in Australia and had his break-out role in Romper Stomper (1992).
+Crowe moved to Australia at the age of four and began residing there permanently by the age of 21.
+He began acting in Australia and had his breakthrough role in Romper Stomper (1992), for which he won the AACTA Award for Best Actor in a Leading Role.
 He gained international recognition in the late 1990s for his starring roles in L.A.
-Confidential (1997) and The Insider (1999).
-Crowe gained wider stardom for playing the title role of Gladiator (2000), which earned him the Academy Award for Best Actor.
-Further acclaim came for portraying real-life mathematician John Forbes Nash Jr. in A Beautiful Mind (2001).
+Confidential (1997) and The Insider (1999), the latter of which earned him his first Academy Award nomination.
+Crowe gained wider stardom for playing the title role of Gladiator (2000), which won him the Academy Award for Best Actor, and for portraying real-life mathematician John Forbes Nash Jr. in A Beautiful Mind (2001), which saw him nominated for another Academy Award.

 Biography from the Wikipedia article Russell Crowe.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.